bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

 One of the drawbacks of N-gram models is that all words are treated as completely distinct.
 Consequently, the model needs to see a word sufficiently many times in the training data to learn N-grams it typically appears in.
 This is not how humans use language.
 We know that the words 'Tuesday' and 'Wednesday' share many properties, both syntactically and meaning-wise, and seeing N-grams with one word primes us to expect similar ones using the other (seeing 'store open Tuesday' makes us expect 'store open Wednesday' as a likely N-gram).
 Word similarity should be exploited to improve generalization in the LM.

 Class-based language models therefore group (some) words into word classes, and then collect N-gram statistics involving the class labels instead of the words.
-So if we had defined a class 'WEEKDAY' with members 'Monday', 'Tuesday', …, 'Friday', the N-gram 'store open Tuesday' would be treated as an instance of 'store open WEEKDAY'.
-The probability of the pure word string according to the LM is now a product of two components: the probability of the string containing the class labels (computed in the usual way, the class labels being part of the N-gram vocabulary), multiplied by the class membership probabilities, such as $P(Tuesday∨WEEKDAY)$.
+So if we had defined a class 'WEEKDAY' with members 'Monday', 'Tuesday', ..., 'Friday', the N-gram 'store open Tuesday' would be treated as an instance of 'store open WEEKDAY'.
+The probability of the pure word string according to the LM is now a product of two components: the probability of the string containing the class labels (computed in the usual way, the class labels being part of the N-gram vocabulary), multiplied by the class membership probabilities, such as $P(Tuesday \vee WEEKDAY)$.
 The membership probabilities can be estimated from data (how many times 'Tuesday' occurs in the training corpus relative to all the weekdays), or set to a uniform distribution (e.g., all equal to 15).

 There are two basic approaches to come up with good word classes.
 One involves prior knowledge, typically from an application domain.
 For example, for building a language model for a travel app, we know that entities such as the names of destinations ('Tahiti', 'Oslo'), airlines and days of the week will need to be covered regardless of training data coverage, even though the training data is unlikely to have usage samples of all the possible instantiations.
 We can ensure coverage by defining an N-gram model in terms of classes such as 'AIRPORT', 'AIRLINE', 'WEEKDAY', etc. This also means we can set class membership probabilities from domain statistics, such as the popularity of certain travel destinations.
 It also suggests generalizing the concept of word-class membership to word phrases, such as 'Los Angeles' for AIRPORT.
 The class N-gram modeling framework can accommodate word phrases, with [some modifications](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/Levit_WPELM_Interspeech2014.v3.pdf).